Court of the Myrtles: Hall of Ambassadors

 One of the most unusual decorative features of the hall was the floor, which is paved with lustre tiles.
 The entire floor may have originally been paved like this but only the center of the room has preserved the tiles.
 Not all of the present tiles are original, as many are reused tiles that were moved here in the 16th century.
 The original tiles bear the inscription "wa la ghaliba illa-llah" (ولا غالب إلا الله), a Nasrid motto.
 The presence of an inscription containing the name of God (Allah) is unusual, as it is assumed that a pious Muslim would never step foot on the name of God.
 James Dickie suggests that visitors would have avoided stepping on these tiles.

 The elaborate wooden dome ceiling has a surface area of approximately 125 square metres, making it the largest wooden construction of its kind in the western Islamic world.
 The ceiling has a complex geometric pattern formed by 8017 interlinking pieces of wood nailed and stacked with each other, which has been interpreted as a representation of the seven heavens.
-The motif is composed primarily by a repeating twelve-sided star pattern that was originally enhanced with painted colours, although the colours have since faded.
+The motif is composed primarily of a repeating twelve-sided star pattern that was originally enhanced with painted colours, although the colours have since faded.
 Right below the base of the dome is an inscription featuring surah 67 (al-Mulk) of the Qur'an, which describes God as the "Lord of Heavens".
 Scholars have interpreted this as an indication of the ceiling's symbolic meaning, supporting the hypothesis that it is a celestial representation.